transparency-dev/witness-network/site/content/_index.md

       └──────────────────┘

-The process is the same to become a participating witness, except that the maintainers populate a human-readable table instead of a machine-readable list.
+The process is the same to become a participating witness, except that the maintainers populate human-readable tables instead of machine-readable lists.

 Approved log operators can now choose which participating witnesses to request cosignatures from---notably without ever contacting them individually.